miloszkowal/miloszkowal.com/content/library.md

 Title: Personal Library
 ---

-This is a list of books that I own.
+This is a (growing) list of books that I own.
 I use the Library of Congress classification schema.

 # H: Social Sciences